How to inspire others

-3. Master empathy
+8. Master empathy

 By considering your listener’s perspective, you’ll discover their point-of-view while also easing your own anxieties.
 With practice, you’ll learn that showing empathy is one of the most powerful tools in mastering how to inspire others in business and your personal relationships.

-4. Focus on relationships
+9. Focus on relationships

 As self-sufficient as the Navy SEALS are, even they depend on relationships with other governmental counterparts to be successful.
-Instead of trying to force, coerce or shame someone into a certain behavior, be like the SEALS and focus on building quality relationships.
-Without a solid foundation of trust, it’s impossible for someone you’re trying to inspire to feel comfortable around you.
+Instead of forcing, coercing or shaming someone into a certain behavior, be like the SEALS and focus on building quality relationships.
+Without a solid foundation of trust, it’s impossible for someone you want to inspire to feel comfortable around you.

-5. Embrace the process
+10. Embrace the process